top of page

 Thanks to Spinraza and weekly physical therapy, Gianni has made significant increases on the Hammersmith (a physical therapy assessment given to evaluate his progress after treatments) and he has gained the ability to JUMP!
 This is HUGE...children with SMA typically never have the ability to jump.

-We are so thankful for this lifesaving drug and what it has given our family.
+We are so thankful for this miraculous drug and what it has given our family.
 But it is not a cure, it’s a treatment that requires spinal injections every 4 months for life.
-Gianni still falls a lot and cannot climb stairs independently.
+Gianni still falls a lot and struggles to climb stairs independently.
 He still has no reflex response.
 We can see Spinraza wearing off halfway through the treatment cycle, as Gianni’s tremors return and his legs give out with more frequent falls.
 Every day this disease is waging war on our baby’s little body and every day we will continue to fight for a cure.

 ABOUT SMA